cloudsmith-io/cloudsmith-api-go/docs/PackageDenyPolicyRequestPatch.md

 HasPackageQueryString returns a boolean if a field has been set.

-### SetPackageQueryStringNil

-`func (o *PackageDenyPolicyRequestPatch) SetPackageQueryStringNil(b bool)`

- SetPackageQueryStringNil sets the value for PackageQueryString to be an explicit nil

-### UnsetPackageQueryString
-`func (o *PackageDenyPolicyRequestPatch) UnsetPackageQueryString()`

-UnsetPackageQueryString ensures that no value is present for PackageQueryString, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)